10 Oct 2023

 The Purchase Process in Costa Rica

-There are only some slight differences between buying a property in Costa Rica versus the US/Canada.
+There are only some slight differences between buying a property in Costa Rica versus the US/Canada that you'll want to be aware of in the relocation process.

 Similar to the US and Canada, once you have decided on a property that you would like to purchase, have your agent draw up a written offer and send it to the seller.
 After negotiations have been finalized and the final price has been agreed upon, your real estate attorney will write up a formal purchase-sale agreement.
 Once everyone signs on the dotted line, then comes time for the deposit.
 Deposits in Costa Rica are typically around 10% of the sale price, unless agreed upon otherwise.
 It’s important to note, the purchase sale agreement will not be legal until the deposit arrives in escrow.

 Closing usually falls 30-60 days from date of signing the purchase-sale agreement.
-It’s helpful to make sure you wire or transfer the money well in advance of your closing date, as Costa Rican banks have a long holding period.
+It’s helpful to make sure you wire or transfer the money well in advance of your closing date, as International wires sometimes have a holding period.

 Closing Costs & Commission